Finding & Developing a Strong Mentor Relationship

 - Support and guidance.
 Students can expect support and feedback from their mentors.
 Students can expect their mentors to be accessible, willing to listen, and responsive to questions and concerns.
 Mentors often provide personal encouragement and guidance in helping students achieve their immediate and longer term goals.
 Mentors take an interest in students’ progress and are committed to students’ development as researchers or leaders.

 - Ideas and intellect.
 Mentors can help students in refining their ideas, and shaping their project into a form that can be accomplished.
 Mentors support students intellectually, encouraging them to think for themselves and challenge themselves.
 Students can expect that their mentors will have high expectations for their work.
-In research, students can expect their mentors to offer research guidance in areas such as developing a research idea, experimental design, data analysis, technical writing skills, presentation skills, or identifying resources, interpreting, and critiquing literature.
+In leadership, students can expect their mentors to offer guidance in areas such as developing as a leader, focusing on feasible project goals and outcomes, describing impact of project on self and others, engaging in reflective thinking, overcoming project challenges, identifying and gaining access to project resources, and building confidence in communications skills.

 Thanking your mentor